Cisco profit beats Street, shares rise on outlook

-NEW YORK Network equipment maker Cisco Systems Inc posted a higher than expected quarterly profit and said current-quarter revenue could increase, giving some relief to investors who had worried it was being hurt by weak technology spending.
+NEW YORK Network equipment maker Cisco Systems Inc (CSCO.O) posted a higher than expected quarterly profit and said current quarter revenue could increase, giving some relief to investors who had worried it was being hurt by weak technology spending.

-Cisco shares rose about 8 percent after Chief Executive John Chambers said the company was seeing some good signs in the United States and that other parts of the world are "encouraging."
+Cisco shares rose about 8 percent after Chief Executive John Chambers said the company was seeing some good signs in the U.S. and that other parts of the world are "encouraging."

 "We are managing the business to account for a continued slow steady recovery on a global basis," Chambers said.